JoshuaDoes/pixel-tensor-audio-decompressor/README.md

 Source code: [GitHub repository for Pixel Tensor Audio Decompressor](https://github.com/JoshuaDoes/pixel-tensor-audio-decompressor)

-**NOTE:** This module is upgradable through Magisk's module list!
+**NOTE:** This module is upgradeable through Magisk's module list!
 If you see an update available, it is HIGHLY recommended to install it ASAP.
 It may be a minor bug, or it may be something huge that I have overlooked.
 I want your phone to be as safe as possible when using your speakers.

 ## Support and Feedback